 Profit will be 38 cents to 42 cents a share on revenue of $3.27 billion to $3.41 billion, the Dallas-based company said yesterday in a statement.
-Analysts on average had predicted earnings of 38 cents on sales of $3.34 billion in the current period, according to data (TXN) compiled by Bloomberg.
+Analysts on average had predicted earnings of 38 cents on sales of $3.34 billion in the current period, according to data (TXN:US) compiled by Bloomberg.

 At the midpoint of the forecast, revenue would be little changed in the current quarter from the previous period.
 Sales usually rise because manufacturers are ramping up production for year-end holiday shoppers.
 While demand remains below normal, the report indicated that Texas Instruments is holding its own even as some regions recover slowly from an economic slump, said Tore Svanberg, an analyst at Stifel Nicolaus & Co.